 for more information on how you can help this Christmas.

 Go through the wardrobes together and get rid of old clothes that don't fit them anymore.
 Not only will this kill a few hours but it will also give you both an idea of what to put on the Christmas list.
 Everyone wins, clean decluttered room and gift ideas!

 Christmas is the best time to bake all those tasty treats.
 You're never too old to enjoy chocolate and your teen will wholeheartedly agree!
 Clear an afternoon for the both of you to bake lots of delicious treats in the kitchen, whether for yourselves or as gifts for others.
 See our Christmas Baking

 Check out local attractions

 Bring your teen for a drive around the local surroundings to look at some of the great Christmas decorations, go on a trip to the nearest big city to look at some of the spectacular window displays or visit some of the great Christmas Markets

 on our list.

 Get the whole family in on the fun with a quirky twist on the Secret Santa tradition.
 Set a small budget and give the task of buying the most tacky present that can be bought.
-On Christmas Day, the person with the tackiest present wins the honour of opening the first present!
+On Christmas Day, the person with the tackiest present wins the honour of opening the first proper present!

 Have a Party

-Although the idea may not be appealing to your teen at firs, once they start inviting friends and setting up decorations and food, they will be delighted with the chance for a party.
+Although the idea may not be appealing to your teen at first, once they start inviting friends and setting up decorations and food, they will be delighted with the chance for a party.
 It is much harder for teenagers to get together over Christmas break so a small, festive party will be a welcome social event for most teenagers.